 So, if fuel is expensive during planting, harvesting, or transportation, those higher costs tend to stay with the food all the way to the shelf.
 That is why your grocery bill often starts creeping up after fuel prices rise.
 You might notice that meat, dairy products, grains, cooking oils, and packaged foods cost a little more each time you shop.

 The increase may look small during a single trip, though over time those extra dollars begin adding up.
-If you buy the same staple foods every week, the difference can grow into a noticeable hit to your monthly budget.
+If you buy the same staple foods every week, the difference can hit to your monthly budget.

 Construction Materials Rarely Stay Cheap During Energy Spikes